Microbiology & Immunology

-Microbiology and immunology include a dynamic and exciting collection of disciplines.
+Microbiology and immunology includes a dynamic and exciting collection of disciplines.
 UNC Microbiology & Immunology students receive training and conduct research in leading areas of prokaryotic and eukaryotic molecular and cellular biology, molecular genetics, pathogenesis, bacteriology, immunology, and virology, as well as in broad multi-disciplinary areas such as host-pathogen interactions.
 There are opportunities across the spectrum from basic to translational research.

 Teaching Assistant: Students must serve as teaching assistants in departmentally approved courses for two semesters.
 This requirement is typically met by leading a MCRO251 laboratory section once in the second year and once in the third year.

-Publication Requirement: We expect Ph.D. students to complete sufficient original research for at least two first-author publications high quality, peer-reviewed journals.
+Minimum Publication Requirement: We expect Ph.D. students to complete sufficient original research for at least two first-author publications high quality, peer-reviewed journals.
 We require authorship on at least two manuscripts (at least one of which must be accepted for publication), with peer reviews returned for at least one first-author or co-first-author primary research manuscript.